 Adrenal fatigue is caused by prolonged or severe stress or trauma.
 The adrenal glands produce the glucocorticoid hormones such as cortisol whose job it is to stabilize the blood sugar.
 Imbalances in their production, can cause or worsen carbohydrate intolerance.
 Adrenal fatigue is becoming much more common as our society takes long work hours and high stress levels as a normal part of life.
 Over eating carbohydrates is itself a cause of adrenal stress and fatigue.
 For many, an adrenal fatigue diet of low carbs and the elimination of all other stimulants is essential in order to allow the adrenal glands to rest and recover.

 The oxidation rate, fast or slow, is important in determining the nutrient mix.
-Hair tissue mineral analysis testing will determine your oxidation rate and indicate the basic dietary recommendations for your type.
+Hair tissue mineral analysis testing with Analytical Research Labs will determine your oxidation rate and indicate the basic dietary recommendations for your type.
 Both slow and fast oxidation are due to different stages of adrenal stress and burnout and balancing the oxidation rate is an essential part of an adrenal fatigue diet and supplement program.
 Using the Atkins method to test your own carbohydrate tolerance levels is the surest way to get it right.

 This issue is particularly important for fast oxidizers as their need for much higher fat and protein goes against the bulk of dietary advice for the past 50 years and they can struggle with many health problems while following a so-called healthy low fat, high carb diet.
 Many of the fast oxidizer symptoms are mental and emotional and higher fat and protein can be very stabilizing and calming for fast oxidizers who struggle with strong mood swings and physical crashing.